 All families are entitled to a future not pre-destined by circumstances.

-Springboard’s model is guided by our principle radically resident driven approach.
-Through this method, we place families living in our communities at the heart of all programs and partnerships.
-Focusing on what is occurring inside the walls, just not outside.
-We recognize that to best serve individuals living in poverty, they must be included in the process of planning.
+Springboard’s model is guided by our radically resident driven approach.
+We place families living in communities at the heart of all programs and partnerships.
+No one knows better than families themselves what it is that they need to reach their goals and achieve their dreams.

-Springboard works to engage residents in participatory planning, transparent dialogue, and resident organizing approaches.
-Community engagement is key in having residents take ownership over Springboard as well as their communities.
-When families living in poverty take part in the organizations planning for change as they do with Springboard, they are given ownership of the process as well as are empowered to be advocates in their communities.
+By engaging residents in participatory planning, transparent dialogue, and resident organizing approaches, residents take ownership over Springboard as an organization, as well as their communities.
+When families take part in planning for change as they do with Springboard, they are given ownership of the process and are empowered to be advocates in their communities.

 Why We Matter

 Springboard To Opportunities is built on the premise that affordable housing combined with strategic, resident-engaged services can provide a platform for low-income people to advance themselves in life, school and work.

 Affordable housing is an important starting point, but it’s not enough.